 - Even after running your dishwasher, you see remnants of water spots on glasses and dishes.

-- You have dry, itchy skin from the excess of minerals in the water.
+- You have dry, itchy skin from the water’s excess minerals.
 Studies have shown that hard water can trigger eczema due to intensely dry skin.

 - You notice that your hair is constantly limp, dry, or frizzy.
-Since shampoo is technically soap, there is a chemical reaction that occurs in the same manner as your shower’s soap scum.
+Since shampoo is technically soap, a chemical reaction occurs in the same manner as your shower’s soap scum.

 - You notice that your plumbing is breaking down more often than it should.
 Hard water has proven to decrease the lifespan of your home’s plumbing system.